ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/017-other-options.md

 Click <samp>Add Destination...</samp> to add a streaming destination.

-Remove a destination by clicking the trash can icon, or selecting the row and pressing the <kbd>delete</kbd> key on your keyboard.
+Remove a destination by clicking the {% inlineicon othertrash 15 %}trash can{% endinlineicon %} icon, or selecting the row and pressing the <kbd>delete</kbd> key on your keyboard.

 Double-click a row to open the destination's main screen in a web browser window.

-RTMP destinations, Amazon Live destinations and Instagram Live destinations will also include a {% inlineicon pencil 30 %}pencil{% endinlineicon %} button to edit the RTMP server URL and stream key.
+Custom RTMP destinations, Amazon Live destinations, and Instagram Live destinations will also include a {% inlineicon pencil 30 %}pencil{% endinlineicon %} button to edit the RTMP server URL and stream key.

 Streaming destinations may occasionally need to be re-authorized.
 If a destination is not authorized, you will see a {% inlineicon refreshicon 30 %}refresh{% endinlineicon %} button.
+Click it to begin the login flow for that destination.

 ### Video Preferences